samanthasunne/mailmerge/README.md

 5. Paste it into your script editor.
 Click Save (the little floppy disk in the toolbar)
 6. Follow the instructions in the comments (light red text that starts with //)
 7. Click Save again and click the bug button to debug your script before running it (the play button)

+Made at the [Hacks/Hackers New Orleans](https://www.meetup.com/Hacks-Hackers-New-Orleans) hackathon for Open Data Day 2018.